 Getting to Great Inagua

-Inagua has only three scheduled flights per week--Monday, Wednesday and Friday, On Bahamasair, and they depart from Nassau at approx. 9:15 am.
+Inagua has only two scheduled flights per week--Monday and Friday, on Bahamasair, and they depart from Nassau at approx. 9:15 am.
 Thus, you must overnight in Nassau the night before to make this early flight.
 On the way home it is possible to make it home the same day.
 The flight arrives into Nassau at approx.1:35pm, so book your return flight to the United States after 3:30 pm to be safe.
-It's an hour and a half flight that runs approx. $275 round trip.
+It's an hour and a half flight that runs approx. $375 round trip.

 Terms and Conditions

 A deposit of 50% is required within 15 days of booking to confirm a reservation.
 The balance is due 90 days prior to arrival.
 Deposit is refundable, less a $100 per person processing fee, if written cancellation is received at least 90 days prior to the trip.
 A 50% refund will be made to client if written cancellation is received 31-89 days prior to the trip, and no refund will be made if written cancellation is received 30 days or less prior to the trip, unless a substitute angler is found, in which case a full refund will be made less a $200/person processing fee.
+In rare instances with cancellations inside of 90 days, we are able to issue credit to be used for a future trip to the same lodge.
+In this instance, there is a $200 per person processing fee.
+Credits are issued at the sole discretion of Cattaraugus Creek Outfitters/CCO Flyfishing.
 Receipt of deposit is acknowledgment that registrant has read and accepts the cancellation/refund and responsibility clauses.

 Because many deposits and final payments for trip packages may be non-refundable (see above,) it is highly recommended that you purchase trip insurance in the event that you have to cancel, postpone or reschedule your trip for any reason.
 This is the only way that we can assist you with compensation for a canceled trip.
 For more information or for assistance in purchasing trip insurance, please contact CCO Fly Fishing/Cattaraugus Creek Outfitters